 The maximum number of students in each classroom is 20.
 The curriculum, based on a ‘needs assessment’ that was administered in the beginning of the program, was exclusively designed for the Access students.
 NELTA verified that the selected students were from economically disadvantaged households by visiting their homes, speaking to their school principals, teachers and neighbors, and conducting in-person interviews with family members.

 Access program was first implemented by NELTA in three districts: Kathmandu, Gorkha and Parsa.
-Since then it has been extended to 18 districts namely: Kathmandu, Lalitpur, Makwanpur, Gorkha, Rupandehi, Kanchanpur, Surkhet, Kaski, Morang, Sunsari, Banke, Dang, Dhading, Gulmi, Dhanusha, Parsha, Kailali and Jhapa.
+Since then it has been extended to 23 districts namely: Kathmandu, Lalitpur, Makwanpur, Gorkha, Rupandehi, Kanchanpur, Surkhet, Kaski, Morang, Sunsari, Banke, Dang, Dhading, Gulmi, Dhanusha, Parsha, Kailali, Jhapa, Ilam, Nuwakot, Kapilvastu, Nawalpur and Syangja.

 Currently, there are 400 students studying under this program.
-There are 40 Access teachers working in 10 different locations of Nepal, namely Jahruwarashi, Godawari Municipality, Lalitpur; Birendranagar, Surkhet; Nepalgunj-8, Banke; Ghorahi, Dang; Tamghas, Gulmi, Laxminiyan Bazaar, Janakpur, Gajuri, Dhading; Birtamode Jhapa; Lakeside, Kaski; Dhangadhi, Kailali
+There are 40 Access teachers working in 10 different locations of Nepal, namely Jahruwarashi, Godawari Municipality, Lalitpur; Birendranagar, Surkhet; Nepalgunj-8, Banke; Ghorahi, Dang; Tamghas, Gulmi, Laxminiyan Bazaar, Janakpur, Gajuri, Dhading; Birtamode Jhapa; Lakeside, Kaski; Dhangadhi, Kailali; Adarsha Sec.
+School, Ilam; Shree Banganga Secondary School, Kapilvastu; Janata Sec.
+School, Tribhuvantar 4, Kawasoti; Nuwakot Campus, Battar, Nuwakot; Ranabir Janahit Secondary School, Walling, Syangja.

 - The Access Program, which is in more than 85 countries in the world with more than 60 thousand graduates, has been launched in different locations in Nepal.

-- Since its inception in February, 2011, Access program has now directly spread to 18 districts of Nepal.
-More than 800 students have been graduated from the two-year Access program and currently 400 students are studying in 10 locations: Banke, Dang, Dhading, Gulmi, Janakpur, Lalitpur, Surkhet, Jhapa, Kaski and Kailali.
+- Since its inception in February 2011, Access program has now directly spread to 23 districts of Nepal.
+More than 800 students have been graduated from the two-year Access program and currently, 400 students are studying in 10 locations: Lalitpur, Surkhet, Jhapa, Kaski, Kailali, Ilam, Nuwakot, Nawalpur, Kapilvastu and Syangja.

 - Each classroom has been staffed by two Access teachers who are proficient in English and receive specific, Access-focused teacher training from NELTA professional teacher trainers.